Colorado 40 Cycling Tour with Carol

 Geographically, and gastronomically, this is a unique tour.
 Roaring Fork Valley is one of the most affluent regions in Colorado, with glitzy Aspen lying at the end of the valley.
 The massive Grand Mesa truly is Western Colorado’s premier playground, encompassing almost 500 square miles of wooded timberland and more than 100 crystalline lakes, and primarily sitting above 10,000 feet in elevation.
 It is the world’s largest mesa towering above the surrounding Grand Valley.
 The vast majority of Colorado’s 80 wineries are concentrated in the Grand Valley and Orchard Mesa between Grand Junction and Palisade, and in the valley of the North Fork of the Gunnison River near Hotchkiss and Paonia – exactly where we are heading.
 Dinner with your friends and a fine bottle of wine – whether on the porch of your rustic cabin or in the excitement of downtown Aspen – it doesn’t get better than that!

 We have designed this tour with approximately 40 miles** of riding each day – leaving plenty of time to enjoy the sights along the route, take advantage of the amenities at our destination, chat with old friends, and create new memories.
 And don’t forget time to catch up with Carol – whose only duties on the tour will be to ride, smile, and enjoy your company.
-This is a one time only tour and we are not offering a single supplement option – so call that old friend from 25 years ago and get on the list.
+This is a one time only tour and expected to fill.
+Currently only double bookings are being taken – so call that old friend from 25 years ago and get on the list.
+If you do not have a partner to room with, please call the office to discuss.

 *In Timberline’s 40th anniversary year, we are celebrating all things 40